Pelosi: Confederate symbols ‘have to go’ from Capitol, bases

 Confederate monuments have reemerged as a national flashpoint since the death of George Floyd, a black man who died after a white Minneapolis officer pressed his knee into his neck for several minutes.
 Protesters decrying racism have targeted Confederate monuments in multiple cities, and some state officials are considering taking them down.

-President Donald Trump vowed Wednesday that he would not rename military bases honoring Confederate generals, even as NASCAR announced it would ban displays of the Confederate flag at its races.
+President Donald Trump doubled down Thursday on his vow to not rename military bases honoring Confederate generals, even as NASCAR announced it would ban displays of the Confederate flag at its races.

+“Seriously failed presidential candidate, Senator Elizabeth ‘Pocahontas’ Warren, just introduced an Amendment on the renaming of many of our legendary Military Bases from which we trained to WIN two World Wars.
+Hopefully our great Republican Senators won’t fall for this!”
+Trump said in a Twitter blast.

 But Republicans in the Senate, who are at risk of losing their majority in the November elections, aren’t with Trump on this issue.
 A GOP-led Senate panel on Thursday approved a plan by Sen. Elizabeth Warren to have the names of Confederate figures removed from military bases and other Pentagon assets.